saitaiky/notebook/docs/docs/cloud-computing/aws/database/elastic-cache.md

 ![memcache](/img/aws/database/elastic-cache/memcache.png)

-When you scale your Memcached cluster up or down, you must create a new cluster.
+- When you scale your Memcached cluster up or down, you must create a new cluster.
 Memcached clusters always start out empty unless your application populates it.
+- You can downgrade the node type by creating a new cluster and using a lower EC2 type

 ## Redis